ruvnet/ds.js/docs/integrations/openrouter/basic-setup.md

 # OpenRouter Basic Setup

-This guide covers the basic setup and configuration of OpenRouter with DS.js.
+This guide covers the basic setup and configuration of OpenRouter with DSPy.ts.

 ## Prerequisites

 - Node.js (v14 or higher)
 - npm or yarn
-- DS.js project initialized
+- DSPy.ts project initialized
 - OpenRouter account and API key

 ## Installation